santoshgopal/frix0/README.md

 - 👋 Hi, I’m Santosh @hex9inja
 - 👀 I’m interested in FULL_STACK using JavaScript.
 Grips on Nodejs,MongoDb,Angular,Express are tight, inc Java : Spring Boot, MySQL, Redis, RabbitMQ.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on many of small projects.
+- 💞️ I’m looking to collaborate on few small projects.
 - 📫 How to reach me ..
     - connect with me in here on: GitHub @hex9inja